scott5Tots/react-starter-app/Step 3/README.md

-The React app is made up of different parts:
+A React application is made up of different parts:
 * Components
 * Pages
 * App.js <br>